markjprice/web-dev-ai/Code/Part2/project-brief.md

 - Surveys can be cloned to create a new draft.
 - Surveys can be ended early.
 - Surveys may be open-ended (no end date).
+- Surveys consist of zero, one or more question items that can be added, edited, or removed via the survey edit page.

 ### Question Types
 Each survey can contain multiple questions of the following types: